 Straights—if you can believe it—can be hateful against queer people

-Research Master philosophy student at the University of Groningen focusing on the History of Modern Philosophy.
-Currently writing a thesis about Spinoza and social engineering.
+Research Master philosophy student at the University of Groningen focusing on the History of Modern Philosophy and Political Economy

 Scholar Social is a microblogging platform for researchers, grad students, librarians, archivists, undergrads, academically inclined high schoolers, educators of all levels, journal editors, research assistants, professors, administrators—anyone involved in academia who is willing to engage with others respectfully.